 Based on the results, parameters such as Manning "n" values and flow roughness factors were adjusted to ensure computed stages effectively match observations.
 Bridge computational approach parameters were adjusted as well to further fine-tune bridge drawdown profiles.
 The results of the August 2020 calibration are illustrated in Figure 7.
-Computed versus observed water surface at River Des Peres, University City gage August 20207.
 Verification of the September 2008 flood of record is illustrated in Figure 8.
-Computed versus observed water surface at River Des Peres, University City gage September 20088.
 A comparison of the peak flows and stages simulated versus observed are tabulated in Table 3.